dmitrybor/virtual-thread-demonstrator/README.md

   application under test.

 To ensure that no other component of the environment except the application under test represents a bottleneck,more powerful hardware should be used for Delay Service and Gatling Test Suite.
-The Delay Service can be deployedeither behind a load balancer or on a machine with significantly better specifications that the one used for Sync Service.
+The Delay Service can be deployed either behind a load balancer or on a machine with significantly better specifications that the one used for Sync Service.

 ![Test Environment Diagram](doc/test-environment.png)